stleary/JSON-java/README.md

 <b>General issues with unit testing are:</b><br>
 * Just writing tests to make coverage goals tends to result in poor tests.
-* Unit tests are a form of documentation - how a given method actually works is demonstrated by the test.
+* Unit tests are a form of documentation - how a given method works is demonstrated by the test.
 So for a code reviewer or future developer looking at code a good test helps explain how a function is supposed to work according to the original author.
 This can be difficult if you are not the original developer.
 *   It is difficult to evaluate unit tests in a vacuum.
 You also need to see the code being tested to understand if a test is good.
-* Without unit tests it is hard to feel confident about the quality of the code, especially when fixing bugs or refactoring.
-Good tests prevents regressions and keeps the intent of the code correct.
+* Without unit tests, it is hard to feel confident about the quality of the code, especially when fixing bugs or refactoring.
+Good tests prevent regressions and keep the intent of the code correct.
-* If you have unit test results along with pull requests, the reviewer has an easier time understanding your code and determining if the it works as intended.
+* If you have unit test results along with pull requests, the reviewer has an easier time understanding your code and determining if it works as intended.

 # Files